imlzcc/numberToEnglish/README.md

-# Number to English Converter
+# Number to English Converter & F5-TTS Voice Generator

-A Python GUI tool that converts numbers in text to their English word equivalents, designed specifically for voice-over and text-to-speech applications.
+A Python GUI tool that converts numbers in text to their English word equivalents and integrates with F5-TTS for voice generation, designed specifically for voice-over and text-to-speech applications.

 ## Features

+### Text Formatting
 - **Real-time Preview**: Automatically displays processed results as you type
 - **Smart Number Recognition**:
   - Year detection: 1947 → nineteen forty-seven